 ALMAC’S SHINING KNIGHT

 Dr Allen McClay CBE, Chairman and founder of Almac Sciences, has been knighted in recognition of his services to both business and charity.
-Sir Allen’s knighthood was the only one for Northern Ireland conferred in the New Year’s Honors list.
+Sir Allen’s knighthood was the only one for Northern Ireland conferred in the New Year’s Honours list.

-Sir Allen was the founder of Galen Ltd, which became Galen Holdings Plc, initially a pharmaceutical and services based organization, Galen Holdings subsequently emerged as a speciality pharmaceutical company concentrating almost exclusively on the US market.
+Sir Allen was the founder of Galen Ltd, which became Galen Holdings Plc, initially a pharmaceutical and services based organisation, Galen Holdings subsequently emerged as a speciality pharmaceutical company concentrating almost exclusively on the US market.

 The Almac Sciences group has grown rapidly.
 Following additional investment of a further £50 million, by Sir Allen, it now employs almost 1,700 highly trained and skilled staff throughout Europe and America.

 Separately from his commercial investments, Sir Allen has personally donated almost £20 million through the McClay Trust for research at Queen’s University Belfast.
 To date, the Trust has funded the £3.5 million McClay Research Center alongside the School of Pharmacy.
 A further £6 million has been donated for research in both the School of Pharmacy and the School of Chemistry with the remainder being committed to the funding of a new library at Queen’s University.